 Often congealed blood was evident, particularly around the ear drum, the left more often (more easily reached with the right).
 Once or twice before he had also worn a little wad in that ear—something like a bird carrying in its beak.

-A tall Indian-Malay man at a guess, near Survivor and on the same side, gets a fortnightly hair-cut that easily wins the crown at the Thieves pageant.
+A tall Indian-Malay at a guess, near Survivor and on the same side, gets a fortnightly hair-cut that easily wins the crown at the Thieves pageant.
 The man in his late forties, mainly in athletic gear, large stones and bracelets.
 Turned entirely white some years ago.
-His barber gives him razored terraces along both sides about two centimetres in width.
-Newly done even a cool cat town denizen needs to stop and stare at the man.
+His barber gives him razored terraces along both sides, two centimetres width.
+Newly done, even a cool cat denizen needs to stop and stare.

 All preconceptions fall away turning the corner at the Thieves Market.

-A couple youngsters on the side opposite Survivor, in shirts, trousers and shoes possibly turn a dollar with their trade in rings and jewels.
+Couple youngsters opposite Survivor, shirts, trousers and shoes, possibly turn a dollar with their trade in rings & jewels.
 (Inherited from their fathers?)
-Difficult to see anyone else here making money.
+Difficult to see anyone else here making $$$.

 Sun-spots on the scalp either side of Bike’s fringe.
 A string of old keys had the man a trifle baffled this afternoon.